AP CSP: Questions About the Exam

 • student(s) providing debugging assistance to another student or collaborative group of students.

-Students need to be actively engaged in the creation of the program code that they will submit for scoring and use when completing their independent written responses.
-Students should cite any program code they were not actively engaged in creating and should not use these code segments in their written responses.
+Students need to be actively engaged in the creation of the program code that they will submit for scoring.
+Students should cite any program code they were not actively engaged in creating and should not use these code segments when creating their Personalized Project Reference.

 If students are combining independently written program code with another student, they should cite that the program code is written by a collaborative peer.
 To protect the anonymity of the collaborative peer, students simply state that the portion of program code was written by their collaborative peer, rather than putting the names of themselves or their collaborative peer in the program code.